apache/tvm/nnvm/README.md

 - Essential parts can be assembled in minimum way for embedding systems.
 - Developers can hack the parts they need and compose with other well defined parts.
-- Decentralized modules enable new extensions creators to own their project without creating a monothilic version.
+- Decentralized modules enable new extensions creators to own their project without creating a monolithic version.

 Deep learning system itself is not necessary one part, for example here are some relative independent parts that can be isolated